Stocks gain ground after wholesale inflation eases in US

 The Fed has been aggressively raising interest rates to make borrowing more difficult and generally slow down spending to cool inflation.
 The strategy risks slowing economic growth too much and bringing on a recession.
 That fear has been hovering over Wall Street.

 Bond yields, which have been hovering near multidecade highs, eased slightly.
-The yield on the two-year Treasury fell to 4.36% from 4.37% just before the latest inflation report.
-The yield on the 10-year Treasury, which influences mortgage rates, fell to 3.81% from 3.83%.
+The yield on the two-year Treasury fell to 4.37% from 4.40% late Monday.
+The yield on the 10-year Treasury, which influences mortgage rates, fell to 3.82% from 3.85%.

 Wall Street will get a broader update on retail sales Wednesday when the government releases its report for October.